RyanB862/ticket-lifecycle/README.md

 I then click and change "Assigned To" Jane Doe.
 Then I click "Department" and assign to SysAdmins then click transfer.
+Resolving the ticket verifies that escalated issues can be managed by authorized personnel.

 <img width="842" height="338" alt="image" src="https://github.com/user-attachments/assets/8947051e-f5d8-49a8-aded-230c410891e5" />